System Requirements - Logi Info

 2. More information for Linux developers about Logi Java applications is available in About Logi Apps and Java.

-3. While Internet Explorer versions 7-10 are certified for use with Logi Info v12.x, Microsoft has ended support for them and using them is not recommended.
-IE 5 and 6 are not supported.
-We recommend that you use IE 11 or Microsoft Edge for viewing applications built with Logi Info v12.x and later.
+3. While Internet Explorer versions 7-10 are certified for use with Logi Info v12.x, Microsoft has ended support for them.
+Microsoft has also ended support for IE 5 and 6.
+You should use Microsoft Edge for viewing applications built with Logi Info v12.x and later.

 4. Microsoft ended support for .NET Framework 4.5 in January 2016. .NET 4.6 is required for Logi .NET applications 12.6+.